carlos-vaz/Haptic-Nav/Vision/Segmentation/c/README.md

 Follow the instructions at <https://www.tensorflow.org/install/lang_c>.

+## Interpreting the Deeplab output tensor
-*note: The label map can be found [here](https://github.com/tensorflow/models/issues/6991).
+The label map can be found [here](https://github.com/tensorflow/models/issues/6991).